-While River Phoenix gets credit for the name’s surge in popularity, it wasn’t just the actor.
+While River Phoenix gets credit for the name’s original surge in popularity, it wasn’t all about the actor.

 A few nature – or nature-adjacent – names have always ranked in the Top 1000.
-We’ve always named our daughters after flowers and gemstones – think Ruby and Rose, Lily and Pearl.
+We’ve named our daughters after flowers and gemstones – think baby girl names like Ruby and Rose, Lily and Pearl.

 But the 1990s were also the decade that Sage caught on for boys and girls alike; that Rowan debuted for boys and Aurora rose for girls.

-River’s r-ending helped sort the name into the boys’ category.
+River’s r-ending helped sort the name into the baby boy’s name category.
 After all, Christopher, Tyler, and Connor were favorites in the era.